oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/rag-tool-for-alternatives/introduce-rag-tool-for-product-recommendation.md

 EXEC DBMS_CLOUD_AI.SET_PROFILE(profile_name => 'SALES_AGENT_RAG_PROFILE');
 </copy>
 ```
-5. Use natural language prompts to check RAG.
+5. Use natural language prompts to run some tests using our LLM and specific content.
 Ask for alternate product recommendations.
 ```
 select ai narrate what are alternatives for the smartphone case
 ```